Accessibility and Disability Service

 Director: Tessa Cahill

-Accessibility and Disability Service (ADS) provides reasonable accommodations to ensure that students with disabilities have equal access to courses, programs, and activities at the University of Maryland.
-Recognizing that disability-related needs are unique to each student, ADS takes a personalized approach to accommodations.
-Rather than applying a one-size-fits-all solution, ADS works closely with students to provide the support necessary for full participation in all aspects of campus life.
+Accessibility and Disability Service (ADS) provides accommodations to ensure equal access to courses, programs, and activities at the University of Maryland.
+Because disability-related needs vary, ADS engages in an individualized, interactive process with each student to determine appropriate accommodations and provide the support necessary for full participation in all aspects of campus life.

 Students with a documented disability are eligible to apply for reasonable accommodations.
 The ADA Amendments Act of 2008 defines a disability as a physical or mental impairment that substantially limits one or more major life activities.
 Disabilities vary widely – some may be apparent, while others are not immediately visible.
 ADS is committed to fostering an inclusive and supportive environment that acknowledges the diverse needs and strengths of students.